openshift/kubernetes-namespace-reservation/README.md

 of the kube-apiserver, i.e. via the `kubernetes.default.svc` service hostname inside the cluster.

+There are numerous advantages to registering the webhook server as an aggregated API:

+- allows other kubernetes components to talk to the the admission webhook using the `kubernetes.default.svc` service
+- allows other kubernetes components to use their in-cluster credentials to communicate with the webhook
+- allows you to test the webhook using kubectl
+- allows you to govern access to the webhook using RBAC
+- prevents other extension API servers from leaking their service account tokens to the webhook

+For more information, see: https://kubernetes.io/blog/2018/01/extensible-admission-is-beta

 The admission webhook is registered via a `ValidatingWebhookConfiguration` object.
 The webhook URL used for admission requests is https://kubernetes.default.svc/apis/admission.online.openshift.io/v1beta1/namespacereservations, i.e. the kube-apiserver sends admission requests to itself.
 They are forwarded by the aggregator proxy code